danmastrow/bejewelled-clone/README.md

 Learning repo for making a bejewelled clone in Unity 3d
 ![Screenshot](screenshot.png)

+# Rules
+Gems can only move in the direction that they have points

 ## Todo
 - [x] Grid generation
 - [x] Gem and camera movement